xovox/OpenArcadeDB/README.md

 # Directory/File Structure

-For ease of change tracking in GitHub.com, I elected to use separate text files for each data point.
+For ease of management & tracking changes/additions in GitHub.com, I elected to use separate files for each datapoint.

-The structure is very simple.
+While this makes generation of the actual SQLite3 DB & TSV files, it takes 4m30s on my relatively old i5-4278U @ 2.6GHz.

 Each game has a directory, and then there are several files within that describe aspects of that game.

 The basic structure is pretty self-explanatory.
-Here's an example tree for a game.
-It's missing game.romof, which is typically a BIOS.
+Here's an example tree for a game:

 ~~~~
-yieartf
+game.name
+game.name.short
+game.publisher
+game.year
+game.genre
+game.romof
+game.bios
-├── game.cloneof
+game.cloneof
-├── game.coinslots
+game.coinslots
-├── game.control.buttons
+game.control.buttons
-├── game.control.count
+game.control.count
-├── game.control.type
+game.control.type
-├── game.genre
-├── game.name
-├── game.publisher
-├── game.year
+game.mature
+monitor.count
-├── monitor.freq
+monitor.freq
-├── monitor.orientation
+monitor.orientation
-├── monitor.ratio.horizontal
+monitor.ratio.horizontal
-├── monitor.ratio.vertical
+monitor.ratio.vertical
-├── monitor.resolution.horizontal
+monitor.resolution.horizontal
-├── monitor.resolution.vertical
+monitor.resolution.vertical
-└── monitor.type
+monitor.type
 ~~~~

-And here's the contents of those individual files:
+And here's an example of the contents of those individual files:

 ~~~~
 game.cloneof			yiear